audeering/audobject/docs/usage.rst

     content

-And when we re-instantiate the object the path gets expanded again.
+When we re-instantiate the object the path gets expanded again.

 .. jupyter-execute::